Earn community service hours, build your resume, give your time and talents to build the nonprofit and create a stronger, healthier St. Louis!

 Work towards a better community while you have fun, make friends and build your resume with great extracurricular activities, expand your artistic and business skills, and have access to numerous adults for mentoring, tutoring and college and employment references.

 To learn more attend a session and apply below.
-A limited number of summer internships are available for St. Louis area teens.

 Find UPCOMING activities HERE

 The Saint Louis Story Stitchers Artists Collective are a Resident Organization at the Kranzberg Arts Foundation in Grand Center.
 Professional artists and Youth Council members gather during the week and most every Saturday’s at the Stitchers Storefront Studio at 616 N Skinker, just off the Delmar Loop, is for recording, editing and publishing.